heavywatal/aligons/README.md

-# biolopy: miscellaneous python scripts for biology
+# aligons: pipeline for genome alignment and conservation scoring